creately/challenge-find-outline/README.md

 # Challenge: Find outline of shape.
 This is a Creately hiring challenge.
 For more details on this go to our challenge page.

+## How to Participate
+- Push your solution to a public github repo under your personal account and send us the link to the repo.
+- Include a README.md file with your thought process/solution design.
+- We have very few rules/guidlines so that you can let your creativity go nuts on this.

 ## The Challenge
 The challenge is to come up with a solution that can find the outline of a given shape.
 <Example Image Here>